reimagined/resolve/docs/tutorial.md

 ## **Preparation** - Create a New reSolve Application

-Use the create-resolve-app tool to create a new reSolve app:
+Use the **create-resolve-app** tool to create a new reSolve application:

 ##### npm: